How to Dream Again

 This is not about blowing up your life.
 It’s about giving yourself permission to want more.
 More peace.
 More joy.
 More self-respect.
 More purpose.
 More connection.

 You don’t need a five-year plan.
-You just need to get reacquainted with yourself — and explore what lights you up.
+All you is need to get reacquainted with yourself — and explore what lights you up.

 You’ve spent decades being reliable, selfless, and strong.